agenorrneto/tracking-the-enemy/README.md

 ### 2020 vs 2021
-Figure 3 presents the percentage of sequences submitted to GISAID in 2020 and 2021 in relation to the total number of sequences (28,00... as of 13th, August).
+Figure 3 presents the percentage of sequences submitted to GISAID in 2020 and 2021 in relation to the total number of sequences (28,698 in 08/13/2020).
 It is evident that Brazil has submitted more sequences in eight months of the current year than in the first year of the pandemic.
 One reason to this was the P.1 surgance.
 Besides, scientists stress the mass receipt of laboratory raw materials needed for experiments [6].

 **Figure 3**